Management And Accounting Web

 Act-Utilitarianism/Rule-Utilitarianism

 More recent philosophers distinguish between act-utilitarianism and rule-utilitarianism.
 For act-utilitarianism the question is, What action should be taken in this situation to bring about the greatest happiness for the greatest number?
-For rule-utilitarianism the questions is, What rule should be followed in a particular situation be bring about the greatest happiness for the greatest number?
+For rule-utilitarianism the questions is, What rule should be followed in a particular situation to bring about the greatest happiness for the greatest number?
 Mill seems to have advocated both when he said we cannot live without rules of conduct, but some situations are so singular and exceptional that they do not fall into any general category or under any general rule.

 Some Objections